Quartz/bad-data-guide/README.md

 **An exhaustive reference to the problems seen in real-world data along with suggestions on how to resolve them.**

 As a reporter your world is full of data.
 And that data is full of problems.
-This guide presents a thorough description of many of the kinds of problems that crop up over and over again in the data journalists work with.
+This guide presents thorough descriptions and possible solutions to many of the kinds of problems that you will encounter when working with data.

 Most of these problems can be solved.
-Some problems can't be solved and that means you shouldn't use the data.
-Other problems can't be solved, but you should still use the data with care.
-In order to allow for these ambiguities, this guide is organized by who you should take the problem to *first*: your source, a programmer, an expert, etc. In the details of the problem you may also find suggestions for what to do if the first suggestion can't help you.
+Some of them can't be solved and that means you should not use the data.
+Others can't be solved, but you should continue using the data with precuations.
+In order to allow for these ambiguities, this guide is organized by who is best equipped to solve the problem: you, your source, an expert, etc. In the description of each problem you may also find suggestions for what to do if that person can't help you.

-You can not possibly review every dataset you work with for all of these problems.
-If you tried you would never get anything published.
-However, by familiarizing yourself with the sorts of issues you are likely to encounter you will have a better chance of identifying an issue before it causes you to make a mistake.
+You can not possibly review every dataset you encounter with for all of these problems.
+If you try to do that you will never get anything published.
+However, by familiarizing yourself with the kinds of issues you are likely to encounter you will have a better chance of identifying an issue before it causes you to make a mistake.

 If you have questions about this guide please email [Chris](mailto:c@qz.com).
 Good luck!

 # Index

-## Issues that are your source's problem first
+## Issues that are your source should solve

 * [Values are missing](#values-are-missing)
 * [Zeros replace missing values](#zeros-replace-missing-values)